-During your consultation at Bayside Eye Specialists your doctor will assess and discuss with you the need for eye surgery.
-If surgery is required, a theatre location and date can be organised at the time of your consultation with the Theatre Bookings Coordinator.
+Your eye specialist will assess and discuss with you the need for eye surgery.
+If surgery is required, a theatre location and date can be organised at the time of your consultation.

 For most surgical eye procedures, you will be in the surgery centre for approximately 4 hours, from the time you greet the reception staff at the admissions desk, until you leave.
 Here's an outline of what to expect on the day of surgery.

 You may have a dry, gritty-feeling eye after the surgery.
 You will be required to attend post-operative appointments at the clinic.
-These may be 1 or 2 days following surgery and may be ongoing for a few weeks.
+These may be 1-2 days following surgery and may be ongoing for a few weeks.
 It is important as part of your post-operative care that you attend these appointments.

 Most of the ophthalmologists at Bayside Eyes perform surgery at many different hospitals across Melbourne.
 Share your preferences with our Theatre booking team to discuss.

 It's recommended to avoid exercise for 2 weeks following most eye surgery to avoid complications.
 You may be able to return to light activity such as walking after 1 week.
 Your doctor will share detailed post-operative instructions.

 Plan to take at least 3 days off work to allow enough time for rest after surgery.
 Physical or strenuous jobs will require a longer recovery period.
 You doctor will provide detailed advice to suit your unique situation.